App

 Update app

 The update_app mutation allows an app collaborator to update an app via the API.
-You can specify which fields to return from the updated app in the mutation response.
+You can specify which fields to return in the mutation response.

 mutation {